 - OK-The target machine is active and online. - Not Loaded-The target module is not loaded on the target.
-(For example, the license key is invalid.) - Paused-The target machine is paused by user intervention. - Retrying-The target machine is retrying operations for the connection.
+This may be caused by a license key error. - Paused-The target machine is paused by user intervention. - Retrying-The target machine is retrying operations for the connection.